bajwan/263/algorithm_analysis/PITCHME.md

 ---
 **Algorithmic Analysis**

-This could be a tough one.
+This is a tough one.
 What we need to do is be clear about how many times that second for-loop is running.
 The first time it will run 0 times, then 1, then 2, ..., n.
-But at any given point how many times might it run?
+How do we choose a value to assign?
 ---
 **Algorithmic Analysis**

 Worst case it will run ```n``` times.
 But this doesn't happen every iteration.
-A more precise number would be n/2 times (remember, we are concerned with how long it takes *this* line to run), meaning the algorithm runs in n(n/2), or O(n^2) time.
+A more precise number would be n/2 times (remember, we are concerned with how long it takes *this* line to run - as n goes to infinity), meaning the algorithm runs in n(n/2), or O(n^2) time.
 ---
 **Algorithmic Analysis**